The OTHER SIDE OF HOPE - November 13

 COMPLETE SEASON LINEUP

-Film Packages - Buy a Season Package to all 5 films for $45 (excluding THE DRESSMAKER).
+Film Packages - Buy a Season Package to all 5 films for $45 (excluding THE DRESSMAKER) available until the first film night.
 Scroll down for complete film synopses, trailers and single tickets.

 The DRESSMAKER - Special encore screening, Sept.
 18/17

 Directed by Jocelyn Moorhouse, Australia 2015 - Black Comedy| 118 minutes | English, Rated 14A, eOne

 This wickedly comic drama stars Kate Winslet as a worldly dressmaker returning to the Australian backwater that exiled her.
 The Dressmaker is a sumptuous, saucy, and scandalous tale of love and vengeance in the mid-1950s.
 It also has the most fabulous gowns this side of the red carpet.